Black Friday deals on Amazon devices: Ring Doorbells on sale now, Echo speaker price cuts soon

-The Black Friday sale prices on Amazon devices have officially arrived.
-Prices have been slashed on some Ring products, Fire TV Sticks and Kindle readers, kicking off a full week of Black Friday deals at Amazon.
+Looking for the best Black Friday deal on a new Amazon device?
+Those sale prices have officially arrived.
+Prices on some Ring products, Fire TV Sticks and Kindle readers have been slashed, kicking off a full week of Black Friday deals at Amazon.
 (For the record, Best Buy is launching its big sale on Nov.
 22, while Walmart's next big sale starts Nov.
 25, though both have interim deals in the meantime.)
 We've collected our favorite Amazon device deals below, but keep these ground rules in mind:

 - Deals that are already live on Amazon's site are at the top.